teaching-on-testbeds/mltrain-chi/index.md

 In the Ray dashboard "Overview" page, observe that this request is listed in "Demands" in the "Resource Status" section.

-This job will be stuck in PENDING state until we add a node with 2 GPUs to the cluster, at which time it can be scheduled.
+The job will be stuck in PENDING state until we add a node with 2 GPUs to the cluster, at which time it can be scheduled.

 In a commercial cloud, when deployed with Kubernetes, a Ray cluster could [autoscale](https://docs.ray.io/en/latest/cluster/vms/user-guides/configuring-autoscaling.html) in this situation to accommodate the demand that could not be satisfied.
 Our cluster is not auto-scaling and we are not going to add a node with 2 GPUs, so this job will wait forever.